FairGrad: Fairness Aware Gradient Descent: Experiments

 \subsection{FairGrad as a Fine-Tuning Procedure}

-While FairGrad has primarily been designed to learn fair classifiers from scratch, it can also be used to fine-tune an existing classifier to achieve better levels of fairnes.
-In this experiment, we showcase this possibility on a computer vision dataset.
-More specifically, we fine-tune the ResNet18~\cite{he2016deep} model, developed for image recognition, over the UTKFace~\cite{zhang2017age} dataset, consisting of human face images tagged with Gender, Age, and Race information.
-Following the same process as~\cite{roh2020fairbatch}, we use Race as the sensitive attribute and consider two scenarios where either the gender (binary) or age (multi-valued) are used as the target label.
+While FairGrad has primarily been designed to learn fair classifiers from scratch, it can also be used to fine-tune an existing classifier to achieve better fairness.
+To showcase this, we fine-tune the ResNet18~\citep{he2016deep} model, developed for image recognition, over the UTKFace dataset~\citep{zhang2017age}, consisting of human face images tagged with Gender, Age, and Race information.
+Following the same process as~\citet{roh2020fairbatch}, we use Race as the sensitive attribute and consider two scenarios.
+Either we consider Demographic Parity as the fairness measure and use the gender (binary) as the target label or we consider Equalized Odds and predict the age (multi-valued).
 The results are displayed in Table~\ref{tab:imagedataset}.
-In both settings, FairGrad is able to learn models that are more fair than an Unconstrained fine-tuning procedure, albeit at the expense of a decrease in terms of accuracy when the target label is the gender.
+In both settings, FairGrad learns models that are more fair than an Unconstrained fine-tuning procedure, albeit at the expense of accuracy.